ouspg/CyberSecurityTesting101/5.DataInputSecurity/README.md

 You must also set this to other than impossible before you can actually make an injection.
 You can adjust the injection difficulty with the same setting (how good is the input validation/sanitisation!).

-# Task 2: Interceptions and SQL injections
+# Task 2: Interceptions, SQL injections and XSS

 TBA

 # Task 3: TBA

  [^1]: [Software bug](https://en.wikipedia.org/wiki/Software_bug)